DeclanChidlow/vale.rocks/src/posts/the-ultimate-libreoffice-setup.md

 ### Reorganising Forms and Adding Trailing Spaces

 Navigate to `Tools > Options > LibreOffice Writer > Compatibility` and ensure `Reorganise Form menu for Microsoft compatibility` and `Word-compatible trailing blanks` are ticked.
 Once done, click `Use as Default` and then `Yes` in the subsequent popup box.

----

-Are there any specific settings you change, or parts of this post that you think could be improved?
-Leave your suggestions in a comment.